John Stafford Smith: Death

 Smith died in 1836 at the age of eighty-six.
 He was buried at St Luke's Church, Chelsea, and has a memorial plaque in Gloucester Cathedral, above which are displayed the US and UK's flags.

 It is often said that Smith's death was caused by a grape-pip lodged in his windpipe.
 According to Pliny the Elder the ancient Greek lyric poet Anacreon, after whom the Anacreontic Society is named (and hence Smith's most famous piece), died when he was choked by a grape-stone.

 Legacy

 National anthem of the United States

-In 1814, Francis Scott Key wrote the poem "Defence of Fort M'Henry" (later re-titled, "The Star-Spangled Banner") which was later set to the tune of "Anacreon", a piece composed by Smith.
+In 1814, Francis Scott Key wrote the poem "Defence of Fort M'Henry" (later re-titled, "The Star-Spangled Banner"), setting it to the tune of "To Anacreon in Heaven", a piece composed by Smith.
 The US Congress officially designated this song as the US national anthem in 1931.